A growing number of doctors are ditching the status quo and adopting an entirely different healthcare business model: concierge medicine.

 In fact, a survey of 862 independent physicians found nearly half are considering a switch to concierge medicine.
 This new business model is an increasingly popular practice model, and it’s not going anywhere anytime soon.

 But what is it?
-What does switching to this new practice model entail, exactly, and how do you know whether or not it’s for you?
+What does switching to this new practice model entail, exactly, and how do you know whether or not it’s for you and your patients?

 Concierge medicine, also referred to as boutique or retainer medicine, is a new type of practice management that offers a number of benefits.
 These include: